d0k/mappedfile/README.markdown

 - POSIX through `mmap`
 - Other OS through `malloc` and `fread`

-  *Note:* This backend does not use memory-mapped files and is therefore
-          substantially slower and may need more memory.
+*Note:* The `malloc` backend does not use memory-mapped files and is therefore substantially slower and may need more memory.

 Copyright
 ---------